tretoef-estrella/AEGIS-The-Crystal-Labyrinth-V12-AZAZEL-The-Scapegoat/README.md

-# AEGIS — The Crystal Labyrinth v12: AZAZEL — "The Scapegoat"
+# AEGIS — The Crystal Labyrinth v12: AZAZEL — "The Scapegoat" presents to you "The Manifold Bridge"

 > *"The bridge looked safe.
 The destination was visible.
 Every step forward was correct.
 And that is exactly why you will never arrive."*